 - 1/8 tsp. salt (only add in your peanut butter doesn't contain salt)

 - 1/2 cup dairy-free dark chocolate chips (see notes)

 - 1 tsp. coconut oil

-- 1 tbsp. coarse sea salt
+- 2 tsp. coarse sea salt

 - In a small mixing bowl, mix the peanut butter, almond flour, and coconut sugar.
 This should form an almost cookie dough like consistency once fully mixed.

-- Store in refrigerator and enjoy!
+- Store in refrigerator, or freezer, and enjoy!

 - I like to use a little less than 1 tbsp. of dough per ball – that way I get a better chocolate to peanut butter ratio, which will then make about 14-16 balls.
 If using a full tbsp. of dough for each ball you’ll get 12 balls.